 Composite Density Calculator

 There are many cases where a formulator needs to hit a certain density target.
 For example, a company asked me to make them a golf grip formulation using fillers to increase the density to a value they specified.
 Most people mistakenly believe that it is possible to calculate the density of a composite by taking the weighted mean of the densities of the polymer and filler, but that method doesn’t work, i.e. it gives the wrong answer.
-A graph of composite density versus weight % filler is a curve (see diagram below), not a straight line and an equation is needed in order to calculate the correct density.
+A graph of composite density versus weight % filler is a curve (see diagram below), not a straight line, so an equation is needed in order to calculate the correct density.
 For convenience, this page contains a composite density calculator to help you in your formulation design work.

-As an example take 50 weight % filler with a density of 3 and 50 weight % of polymer with a density of 1 g/ml.
+As an example, take 50 weight % filler with a density of 3 and 50 weight % of polymer with a density of 1 g/ml.
 You would expect the density of the composite to be (3+1)/2 which comes out to 2 g/ml.
 The actual density of that composite is 1.5 g/ml.
 What went wrong?
-The density and other properties of composites all depend on the volume %, not the weight percentage.
+The density of composites depend on the volume % of filler and not the weight percentage.
 Interestingly, all of the other properties like strength, stiffness and so on all depend on the volume percentage of filler as well – more about that on this page.

 I have been very lucky to have the support of AnnaLytix, experts in data analysis, to put together an online calculator.
-The online composite density calculation tool includes preset values for most plastics and filler so you don’t even have to look them up.
-I hope you find it useful and I thank AnnaLytix for making this dream of mine come true (see AnnaLytix.com for information on their business intelligence and data analytics services).
+The online composite density calculation tool includes preset values for most plastics and fillers, so you don’t have to look them up.
+I hope you find it useful and I thank AnnaLytix for making this dream of mine come true